 Find the positive and negative domains of the following function:

-To find the positive and negative domains of the function , we first determine the roots of the equation:
+To find the positive and negative domains of the function , we must determine where the function is above or below the x-axis.

-Using the quadratic formula , where , , and , we calculate:
+Using the quadratic formula , with , , and , we calculate:

 for all